yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_4.md

 **Response**

-We thank the reviewer for this important question.
 Our motivation was to design a self-attention-free Mamba backbone that is better suited to vision.

 Inductive bias is central to visual architecture design (Dai et al., NeurIPS 2021).
 CNNs explicitly encode locality and spatial hierarchy, while Transformers can model broad spatial relationships through direct token interactions.
 Mamba, however, was originally designed for one-dimensional sequences and does not inherently provide explicit multi-scale spatial representations for visual tokens.
 Most prior vision Mamba works mainly address this issue by modifying the scan strategy.